By David Belk MD and

 Now these doctors aren’t paid specifically to ignore gaping flaws in a pharmaceutical funded study.
 But they are expected to use their judgment, and they’re generally paid pretty well (what company would risk underpaying the people who will determine whether their products get approved for market?).
 They also know that it’s solely the choice of the pharmaceutical company whether to ask them to evaluate future studies.
 And the money the company pays each of these doctors comes directly out of the research budget.

-Another point about pharmaceutical research; the pharmaceutical industry paid the FDA about $712 million in 2013 for prescription drug user fees to “help” the FDA in the process of approving drugs for the sale and distribution in the US.
-That money paid to the FDA is also part of the research budget for the pharmaceutical companies.
+Also, the pharmaceutical industry is responsible for about 65% of the FDA’s budget for overseeing human drugs.
+Since 1992, the pharmaceutical companies have been allowed to pay the FDA prescription drug user fees to “help” the FDA in the process of approving drugs for the sale and distribution in the U.S. These user fees paid to the FDA now make up the majority of the money the FDA gets to oversee the pharmaceutical companies and, of course, are also part of the research budget for the pharmaceutical companies.

 Going Back to This “Bargain” We Made